dcs3spp/BaseProps_Hoc_Compile/README.md

 aps with the other.
 If this was intentional, convert the expression to 'unknown' first.
 TS2352
 ```

+A similar compile error occurs if an additional property is added to the HocProps interface in the withErrorBoundary class from the playground. withErrorBoundary is included in the higher-order-components folder of this project.
+Uncomment the additional property to introduce a similar compile error.

 ``` typescript
 /**
    * ErrorListener component class